friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 * Rendering & Encoding:
   * Fixed alpha in WebM video export.
   * Fixed crash and/or corrupt image in video/image encoder.
-  * Fixed a crash in video/image encoder if image dest is unpremultiply on Windows.
+  * Fixed a crash in video/image encoder if image dest is unpremultiply.
   * Fixed preview/render cache issues on macOS.
   * Fixed renderer UI settings bug when using "unsupported" formats/codecs.
   * Bug fix in output settings widget where available codecs would not refresh.
   * UI/UX (bug) fixes to the render instance widget.
 * SVG: Bug fixes in SVG Optimizer.
 * Sandboxing: File I/O has been refactored to support sandboxing, ensuring complete support for Flatpak/Portal on Linux.
-* Upgraded to Qt 5.15.19
+* Upgraded to Qt 5.15.19.
-* GLX support has been removed on Linux, EGL is now mandatory
+* EGL is now default on Linux (GLX is deprecated).
+This enables us to support both X11 and Wayland with the same binary.
+  * Note that NVIDIA on X11 does not work with EGL (black screen), we will provide custom binaries for systems that still need GLX.
+We know this will be a inconvenience, but we can't let broken drivers stop progress.
+* Fixed a crash in Noise Fade effect when running on CPU.